cupcake-recipes.com

 Instructions

-• Gradually add the powdered sugar, beating on low speed until combined.
+• Gradually add the sifted powdered sugar, about 1 cup at a time, beating on low speed until incorporated before adding the next cup.

 Notes